JasonTrue/jasontrue.github.io/resume.md

 - Subcontracted at Windermere Solutions LLC on a Rails project, focusing on content management and blogging.

 **2004-2009: Founder, Yuzu Trading Co.
 LLC and YuzuMura.com.**
-Ran a small wholesale business and web retail storefront selling specialty foods and ceramics from Japan, Hong Kong and other Asian specialty foods.
+Ran a small wholesale business and web retail storefront selling specialty foods, ceramics and other merchandise from Japan, Hong Kong, Thailand, and China.

 **1997-2004: Software Internationalization QA at Microsoft.** Started as an internationalization tester on Internet Explorer, functioned as a